coderboi7/Heh-series/README.md

 If you find any bug please contact me from discord:Pengu_bro#5950.

 ### While reporting
-please tell me what version of windows you use and if it is in a vm or not.
+Please tell me what version of windows you use and if it is in a vm or not.
+NOTE: I know that heh xp and remastered's mouse disabler doesnt work on a vm